osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     default and should be typically used.

 -x, \--extra-attributes
-:   Include attributes for each object in the database.
+:   Include attributes of each object in the middle tables and make them
-    This includes the username, userid, timestamp and version.
+    available to the outputs.
+Attributes are: user name, user id, changeset id, timestamp and version.
-    Note: this option also requires additional entries in your style file.

 \--flat-nodes=FILENAME
 :   The flat-nodes mode is a separate method to store slim mode node information on disk.